 It can't be (and shouldn't be) ignored that Nanaimo has a major problem with poverty and bad drugs.
 Much of Downtown, and for a few blocks southward, there is conspicuous poverty — a lot of people are obviously very down-and-out.

 The good news for visitors is that you're unlikely to be bothered by any of these people.
 Most of them wish to be left alone, too.
 Just consider them to be a part of our genuine maritime identity.
-You know, smugglers and all that.
-Yeah, pirates, sure.
+You know, smugglers and pirates.
+Work with me here.

 But for residents, this problem is serious.
 It must be addressed.
 Theft is common, there are needles in the grass sometimes, young girls are selling themselves for crystal meth.
 Everybody knows it's wrong, but too many of us think there's nothing we can do about it.
 That's wrong, too.
 Try any of the following: